 “Remember us…” said a disembodied voice.
 “Remember those who came before…make…sacrifice…worth…”

 “Silence!” screamed Harbinger.

-“You are scared aren’t you?”
-I said between breaths.
-My lungs ached with each breath.
+“You are scared, aren’t you?”
+I said.
+My lungs burned with each breath.
 I’ve been here before.
 Nothing but a long sleep awaited me.
 I wasn’t scared but it was.
 They were scared to face what the they had inflicted upon untold trillions.

 No more!
 For Thane, for Mordin, for all those who came before and those who are to come.
 NO MORE!

 I looked at it, “I told you we would find a way.”
 I pressed the button, “Go to hell!”

 A bright light engulfed me and then I fell in the embrace of my old friend, darkness.

 A massive pulse of energy erupted from the Citadel.
 The waveform crashed against the approaching Reapers.
 Great electric storms arced across the surface of each machine.
 Then they drifted along their vectors.
 On board SSV Kilimanjaro, Admiral Hackett ordered a status report.

 His sensor officer replied, “Minimal heat signatures from the enemy.
 Kinetic barriers down.”